 C. The previous generation died in the desert because they despised Moses’ instructions.
 Joshua was blessed because he obeyed Moses from the beginning.

 D. Most of us miss God’s blessings because we ignore the counsel of our spiritual leaders.
-Disobeying their authority is direct rebellion against God.
+Disobeying their authority is a direct rebellion against God.

 3. Wait in God’s presence